 Ubuntu let you install it from the respective browser’s website.
-Navigate to your favorite browser’s official website and download the .deb package in your PC/device.
-Press the right-click button and select “Open With Software” option.
-It will get you with the file in Software Center and click on the “Install” button to begin installation of your browser.
+Navigate to your favorite browser’s official website and download the .deb package on your PC/device.
+Press the right-click button and select the “Open With Software” option.
+It will get you the file in Software Center and click on the “Install” button to begin the installation of your browser.

 Note: Ubuntu has completely discontinued support for 32-bit software from version 20.04.
 It is now designed to use only 64-bit software.

 Experience Dark Mode.
 Do you enjoy it?

 Dark Mode is the talk of the town.
 Dark Mode is included in Ubuntu 20.04, although this Dark Mode has to be switched manually.
 It is very easy to change from default mode to dark mode.

 - Select “Dark” under “Window colors“

 Wow!
 The color theme of your Ubuntu OS has changed to Dark Mode instantly.
 If you look closely, you will see that the background of most of your applications is dark and its toolbar also has a matching contrasting color of dark color.